Account

 What are the initial registration fees?

-If you use your trademark or service mark for multiple classes, multiply the USPTO fee by the number of classes in which you plan to register to get the total USPTO fees.
-These costs are generally only incurred once – at the moment of filing the application.
-Additional costs, however, can be incurred for submitting a statement of use, changing the filing basis, post-registration maintenance filings, or other amendments.
-These fees are separate from what you may have to pay for legal help as well.
+If you use your trademark or service mark for multiple classes, multiply the USPTO fee by the number of classes in which you plan to register to calculate the total USPTO fees (e.g., an application with two classes would cost $700).
+These costs are generally incurred only when filing the application.
+However, additional costs (separate from any legal fees) may be incurred for:

 What are Statement of Use fees?

-Once the application is filed, additional costs depend on your use of the trademark.
-If you initially filed with an intent to use the trademark in the future, and your initial application gets the all-clear that no one else has submitted or registered a similar trademark, you can expect to receive a Notice of Allowance (NOA).
-This triggers a six-month period to file a Statement of Use (SOU) that declares that you’ve actually begun to use your trademarked term for the goods and services in your application.
+Once the application is filed, additional costs may depend on your use of the trademark.
+If you initially filed with an intent to use the trademark in the future, and your initial application is approved (i.e., no one else has submitted or registered a similar trademark after 30 days), you can expect to receive a Notice of Allowance (NOA).
+This triggers a six-month period to file a Statement of Use (SOU), declaring that you’ve actually begun to use your trademarked term for the goods and services in your application.

-You are also required to submit an example (called a specimen) along with the SOU.
-The USPTO fee for the SOU is $100 per class.
-You have six months from the issue date of the NOA to submit the specimen, or request an extension.
-You can ask for a six-month extension to file an SOU.
-Each extension request is $125 per class, and you may request up to five such extensions.
-Also note that when submitting an extension request, you are required to attest that you have a bona fide intent to use the mark in the future.
+You are also required to submit a specimen (an example of how you are using the trademark) along with the SOU.
+The USPTO fee for the SOU is $150 per class.
+You have six months from the issue date of the NOA to submit the specimen or request an extension.
+You can ask for a six-month extension to file an SOU for a $125 fee per class (you may request up to five such extensions).
+Also, note that when submitting an extension request, you are required to attest that you have a bona fide intent to use the mark in the future.

-Importantly, after five years of continuous use of your mark after registration, you can submit a declaration of incontestability, which is an important milestone to strengthen your trademark rights.
+Importantly, after five years of continuous use of your mark following registration, you may submit a declaration of incontestability, which has a $250 filing fee.
 Incontestability is conclusive evidence of your ownership of the mark and your exclusive right to use it for the goods or services in the application.
-Incontestability is a key deterrent in many infringement proceedings and makes challenging a trademark much more difficult.
+Incontestability also serves as a key deterrent in many infringement proceedings and makes challenging a trademark much more difficult.

 Even with filing and maintenance fees, registering a trademark is often worthwhile.
-If you have more questions about registering your business’s trademark, reach out to a Rocket Lawyer network attorney for affordable legal advice.
-If you need tax help, Rocket Lawyer now offers tax services with Rocket Tax™.
-Don't do your taxes™ – Let us do them for you.
+If you have more questions about registering your business’s trademark, reach out to a Rocket Legal Pro for affordable legal advice.
+If you need tax help, Rocket Lawyer offers tax services with Rocket Tax™.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.